 Surgery

-If the cancer has spread to other areas of the body, the surgeon might recommend additional surgeries.
+Moreover, if the cancer has spread to other areas of the body, the surgeon might recommend additional surgeries.

 Radiation Therapy